-FY 2024 is an election year therefore half of the annual variable Personnel Services and Non-Personnel Services appropriations are being held in reserve for the newly elected Councilmember in Districts 6.
-Upon the January 2025 swearing-in of the Councilmember-Elect for District 6, the amount held in Contingency Reserve will be reallocated via Budget Transfer (BT) back to the Personnel Services and Non-Personnel Services accounts.
+Calendar year 2024 is an election year; therefore, half of the annual variable Personnel Services and Non-Personnel Services appropriations totaling \$345,400 are being held in reserve for the newly elected Councilmember in District 6.
+Upon the January 2025 swearing-in of the Councilmember-Elect, the amount held in Contingency Reserve will be reallocated via Budget Transfer (BT) back to the Personnel Services and Non-Personnel Services accounts.